 In 1902 the area around the old Brickfields was still unsanitary and previous plans to develop it were picked up by the British.
 The possible outbreak of bubonic plague cleared the way for the approval of the Insanitary Area Improvement Scheme.
 500 more white people were moved to Waterval Farm.
 Coloured people were moved to the Malay Location.
 Africans were to be relegated to an area west of Vrededorp.
 Indians, who were legally allowed purchase rights to stands with 99-year leases in selected areas proved more difficult to move.
 Are a result, the Africans and Indians remained until 19 March 1904 when the plague did break out.
 On the same night, all inhabitants were evacuated and the area burnt to the ground.
 Two weeks later, the whole zone was surrounded with corrugated iron, saturated with paraffin, and set alight.
 1600 buildings including a temple were burnt down.

 All the inhabitants were moved to Klipspruit, next to the site of a proposed sewage farm, which was 16km southwest of the market square.
 They were housed in corrugated iron ‘tents’ which were used for Afrikaaner women and children in the British concentration camps.
 This Klipspruit became associated with the Pimville and is not the Klipspruit of Soweto today.
-It was, however, the beginnings of what would later be known as the South-Western Townships or Soweto.
+It was, however, the beginning of what would later be known as the South-Western Townships or Soweto.

 Legally, only Africans could be forced to stay.
-The Indian and coloureds who were moved to Klipspruit eventually drifted back to Johannesburg and settled mainly in the Malay location (Pageview of ‘Fietas’ between Fordsburg and Vrededorp)
+The Indians and coloureds who were moved to Klipspruit eventually drifted back to Johannesburg and settled mainly in the Malay location (Pageview of ‘Fietas’ between Fordsburg and Vrededorp)

 The Klipspruit removal is thus the first forced removal.
 It would be the first of many and its location would determine the later clustering of townships that would become known as Soweto or South-Western Townships.